 act upon any complaints from parents, in coordination with school

-The Office of Instruction, under the leadership of Chief Learning
+The Office of Instruction includes the offices of the

 involved in pupil personnel matters.
 The Office of Instruction has a